Medical expert of the article

 - hysterosalpingography.

-- Transvaginal ultrasound does not require special preparation, and it is better to empty the bladder before the procedure.
+- Transvaginal ultrasound does not require any special preparation, and it is better to empty the bladder before the procedure.

 Only a doctor can interpret the results of ultrasound diagnostics.

-Echoes of uterine hypoplasia are as follows:
+Echo signs of uterine hypoplasia are as follows:

-- the longitudinal indicator characterizes the length of the organ and normally ranges from 45 to 50 mm (in a woman giving birth, it can increase to 70 mm) + the length of the cervix should be 40-50 mm;
+- the longitudinal indicator characterizes the length of the organ and is normally from 45 to 50 mm (in a woman who has given birth it can increase to 70 mm) + the length of the cervix should be 40-50 mm;

 Differential diagnosis